Welcome to our world

 Students who are studying on franchised programmes and have a University of Kent login can view their results online by logging onto KentVision and clicking on the 'My Marks & Results' tile.

-Graduation for the Partner College students is in November at the Canterbury Cathedral or Rochester Cathedral, depending on which College you attend.
+Graduation for our Partner College students is in November at the Canterbury Cathedral or Rochester Cathedral, depending on which college you attend.

 Further information can be found on our Congregations pages.

 If you are unhappy with any aspect of your course, you have a right to make a formal complaint.
 Normally students are expected to make every effort to resolve problems with their teachers and the College but sometimes it is not possible to do this.

 If your compliant relates to a service offered by the College, you will need to follow the complaints procedure of the College who are responsible for resolving these complaints without recourse to the University.